jewlofthelotus/SlickQuiz-WordPress/readme.txt

 7. The listing of user scores when saving is enabled.

 == Changelog ==

 = 1.2.32 =
+* Made the "Preview" step optional when saving quizzes
+* Added separate "Save Draft" and "Publish" options to simplify publishing

+= 1.2.32 =
 * Separate options to display per question response messages (enabled by default) and completion response messaging